jesstoselli/jesstoselli/README.md

 I've transitioned careers earlier this year, having previously worked as a Fashion Designer, and I have dived heads on into this amazing world of coding.

-🚀 I'm currently taking [Rockeseat](https://github.com/Rocketseat)'s GoStack bootcamp and it's been an awesome and very challenging ride.
+🚀 I'm currently taking the Kotlin path in the 4th WomenCanCode edition, promoted by ShareRH.
+It's been an awesome ride and an incredibly rewarding one meeting so many talented women that may help reshape the future of IT into a more inclusive one.

 🧶 _ I've a very good grasp of **HTML**, **CSS** and **JavaScript**